Chicken Noodle Soup with Lemon and Fresh Herbs

 How to Make This Soup

-STEP 1: Melt butter in a large Dutch oven or soup pot and add the celery, carrots, onions, herbs, red pepper flakes, and a pinch of salt and pepper.
+Cook the veggies.
+Melt butter in a large Dutch oven or soup pot and add the celery, carrots, onions, herbs, red pepper flakes, and a pinch of salt and pepper.
 Cook on medium heat for 10 to 15 minutes, or until vegetables soften.

-STEP 3: Add the chicken breasts to the pot, making sure they are fully submerged in the liquid.
+Cook the chicken.
+Add the chicken breasts to the pot, making sure they are fully submerged in the liquid.
 Cover the pot and cook for 20 to 25 minutes, or until the chicken is fully cooked through (internal temperature should be 165°F).
+Remove the chicken from the pot and chop it up or shred it, then add it back to the pot.

-STEP 4: Add the raw egg noodles to the soup and cook for 7 to 8 minutes or until they are al dente.
+Cook the noodles.
+Add the raw egg noodles to the soup and cook for 7 to 8 minutes or until they are al dente.

+Finish the soup with cream and lemon: Slowly pour in the heavy cream until it is combined with the rest of the liquid.
 Stir in the lemon juice and taste for seasoning.
 If you want more acidity, feel free to add another ½ tablespoon of lemon.

 Ingredients

-- 1 pound boneless skinless chicken breasts, about 2 chicken breasts
+- 1 pound boneless skinless chicken breasts about 2 chicken breasts

-- 1 cup celery (about 3 stalks), chopped
+- 1 cup celery (about 3 stalks) chopped

-- 1 cup carrots (about 3 carrots), chopped
+- 1 cup carrots (about 3 carrots) chopped

-- 1 small onion (about 1 ½ cups), diced
+- 1 small onion (about 1 ½ cups) diced

 - 1 tbsp fresh thyme

-- 1 tbsp fresh rosemary, chopped
+- 1 tbsp fresh rosemary chopped

 - ¼ tsp red pepper flakes